 Fast fashion is the cheap, mass-produced offerings that clutter the shelves of H&M, Forever 21, Mango, Zara, and other affordably priced and trendy brands.
 From the outside, access to affordable trends looks like a win for the consumer.
 However, the consumer cycle has become so swift and so urgent that fast-fashion brands work around the clock in order to bring new looks to the shelves in as little as two weeks from start to finish.

 The above tweet by fashion influencer Bryan Boy raises a very important point: if you’re buying clothes that are cheaper than your lunch, you have to ask where they came from and how they could be produced so inexpensively.
 However, peeking behind the curtain to see how your AED 80 slipdress was manufactured will shatter any illusions that you ever had about the practices of the industry.

 First, fast fashion does not invent anything – it copies everything straight from the runway.
 So when you’re buying “trends”, you’re buying cheap imitations of someone else’s creative work, which have been altered just enough so as not to get the company sued.
 Having said that, brands like Zara and H&M are often on the receiving end of copyright and trademark-infringement lawsuits.
 However, they are “too big to fail” in that they often settle these cases without going to trial, and are rarely held accountable for their actions.

-Second, it’s insane how quickly these brands can produce clothes after ripping off designs from the runway, especially considering how vast their supply chains are.
+Second, it’s alarming how quickly these brands can produce clothes after ripping off designs from the runway, especially considering how vast their supply chains are.
 Let’s follow one item of clothing to see what it takes to get made.
 For this thought exercise, imagine a trendy shirt made of 100 percent polyester, which is created from petroleum in an energy-intensive process that converts large amounts of crude oil into fabric.